509th Operations Group: Unofficial insignia

 In addition to its official insignia, during B-2 stealth bomber test flights, some members of the 509th Bomb Wing procured an unofficial insignia involving an alien, the legend To Serve Man (referring to a famous Twilight Zone episode), and the inscription Gustatus Similis Pullus (Dog Latin for "Tastes like chicken").

 A second variation carried the term "Classified Test Flight" instead of the Twilight Zone reference, and both harkened to the 509th's connection to the "Roswell incident".

 History

 The historical roots of the 509th OG begin on 17 December 1944 when the 509th Composite Group was formed at Wendover Field, Utah under Second Air Force.
 The 509th was formed with one mission in mind: to drop the Atomic Bomb.

 The group deployed to the Western Pacific in May 1945 and was assigned to the Twentieth Air Force 313th Bombardment Wing, stationed at North Field, Tinian, in the Mariana Islands.
 Operations of the group, however, were controlled by Headquarters, USAAF with the 313th Bomb Wing providing logistical support.

 The 509th CG made history on 6 August 1945, when the Boeing B-29 Superfortress "Enola Gay," piloted by Colonel Paul W. Tibbets, Jr., dropped the first atomic bomb on Hiroshima, Japan.
-The B-29 "Bockscar," piloted by Major Charles Sweeney visited the Japanese mainland on 9 August 1945 and dropped the second atomic bomb on Nagasaki.
+The B-29 "Bockscar," piloted by Major Charles Sweeney flew over the Japanese mainland on 9 August 1945 and dropped the second atomic bomb on Nagasaki.